Gensogram-Inc/Cohort2_Bash_Project/README.md

 # Bash Scripts Collection

 Welcome to the Bash Scripts Collection repository!
 This repository is a collection of simple and useful Bash scripts designed for beginners to practice and learn Bash scripting.
-Each script serves a specific purpose and demonstrates basic scripting concepts such as variables, loops, conditionals, and file operations.
+Each script serves a specific purpose and demonstrates basic scripting concepts such as variables, loops, conditionals, and file operations!!!

 ## TASKS:
 **1. Simple Calculator:** Build a calculator that supports +,-,/ and *.